AZERBAIJAN DEMOCRATIC REPUBLIC — THE FIRST PARLIAMENTARY REPUBLIC IN THE EAST

 people.
 Social processes of that period turned the large industrial city of

-Baku into the economic centre of the entire Caucasus region.
+Baku into the economic center of the entire Caucasus region.

 The Prominent lawyers Alimerdan bey Topchubashev, Shemsi Asadullayev, Ahmed bey Aghayev, Adil khan Ziyadkhanov, Ali bey Huseynzade and a number of other intellectuals of Azerbaijan were the leaders of this movement.